 Both 47-year-old Sulphur Springs residents were taken to jail; the truck was impounded.
 Claston, who is also known as Bearden Claxton, Wayne Dumas Claston, Claston Wayne Dumas and Claxton W. Bearden, remained in Hopkins County jail Wednesday morning, Feb.
 26, in lieu of $20,000 on the controlled substance.
-Burkham, who is also known by Stacy Lynn Rawls Burkham and Staci Lynn Rawls Burkham, remained in jail in lieu of $5,00 bond on the controlled substance charge, according to jail reports.
+Burkham, who is also known by Stacy Lynn Rawls Burkham and Staci Lynn Rawls Burkham, remained in jail in lieu of $5,00 bond on the controlled substance charge.

 The Hopkins County Sheriff’s Office is located at 298 Rosemont Sulphur Springs, TX 75482.
 You can reach them for non-emergency matters at (903) 438-4040.